a-sit-plus/gradle-conventions-plugin/README.md

 ## Extensions and Shorthands

-Common compiler options (opt-ins for serialization, coroutines, datetime, and `RequiresOptIn`), and Kotest are applied by default
+Common compiler options (opt-ins for serialization, coroutines, datetime, and `RequiresOptIn`) are applied by default
 In addition, shorthand for dependencies and other extensions are available to streamline project setup.